carterldavis2002/QuickQuote/README.md

 # QuickQuote
-This is my final project for my Introduction to Software Engineering course.
-I collaborated with other students to design and build a web application to record and track sales quotes for a company providing plant repair services.
-Further details about the project requirements and how it was implemented can be found below.

-Quote System - Problem Statement
+Welcome to QuickQuote!
+This project was developed as part of a group assignment for our Introduction to Software Engineering course.
+We were given a problem statement and tasked with designing and developing a solution.

+## General Information

+QuickQuote is a dynamic full-stack CRUD web application designed to enhance efficiency for a plant repair service company.
+Our team developed this solution to simplify the sales quote process.
+QuickQuote offers tailored interfaces for sales associates, office workers, and administrators, providing each user with the tools they need for their specific tasks.
+The application simplifies key processes such as creating and editing quotes, managing purchase orders, and assigning commissions, ultimately improving the overall sales workflow.

+## Technologies and Tools

+- Node.js
+- Express.js
+- JavaScript
+- MySQL
+- jQuery
+- Axios
+- HTML/CSS
+- AWS

 As a group of software engineers with a company that sells plant repair services via a network of sales people, you are tasked to build a new system that enables the sales force to record their quotes via the Internet.
 The system will maintain a database of sales associates, handle the recording of sales quotes, establish and fulfill purchase orders.
 The system will also assign sales commissions for the sales associate.